United States Regiments & Batteries > New York > Fifth New York Infantry Regiment

 Second Battle of Bull Run

-Major Hiram Duryea was forced to return home with malaria.
-The regiment was commanded by Captain Cleveland Winslow.
-Its small two-regiment brigade under Colonel Gouverner Warren was deployed in a sacrificial delaying act on Pope’s left flank in the face of Longstreet’s overwhelming attack.
-It lost 4 officers and 115 men killed or mortally wounded, 6 officers and 131 men wounded, and 41 men missing out of 490 men engaged.
+The regiment was commanded by Captain Cleveland Winslow while Colonel Gouverner Warren commanded the small two regiment brigade and Major Hiram Duryea had been forced to return home with malaria.
+The brigade was deployed in a sacrificial delaying act on Pope’s left flank in the face of Longstreet’s overwhelming attack.
+Out of 490 men engaged it lost 4 officers and 115 men killed or mortally wounded, 23 per cent of those engaged.
+It also lost 6 officers and 131 men wounded, and 41 men missing.

 “the regiment faced a musketry fire which cut down one third of its men and won praises from all who witnessed its remarkable efficiency and drill while in the thickest of that fight.
 It was in that battle that after having received several deadly volleys it paused at one time, while still under fire, to count off anew so that its movements might not be deranged by the absence of the fallen men.”